electrode-io/electrode/packages/electrode-archetype-react-app/README.md

 In prod mode, your client code is being loaded from the bundle packed by webpack.
 On server side, SSR will load client code from `lib` and your node server being executed from the `lib/server` directory.  ie: `NODE_ENV=production node lib/server/index.js`

-#### src/lib .babelrc
+#### .babelrc

-In the src/lib mode, an independent `.babelrc` file will be automatically generated for you in both `src/client` and `src/server`.
+An independent `.babelrc` file will be automatically generated for you in both `src/client` and `src/server`.
 The one for client is setup for React and the one for server is setup for the NodeJS version you are using.

 #### APP_SRC_DIR